Date Hired: December 9, 2019

 Employer: Freeman Audio Visual Canada

-How did the Immigration Centre how you to find a job in Canada?
+How did the Immigrant Centre help you to find a job in Canada?

 My facilitator, Ms. Margaret Ko, was so helpful in editting my resume to suit with Canadian style, and highlight my experienced skills.
 Besides that, Ms. Ko also gave me great self-confidence to approach to recruiting agents and present myself to the hiring companies through some field trips at Kildonan Place and St. Vital Mall.
 Those preparation helped me a lot to revive the strong belief of ability to get a job soon in my mind.